Dutch Courses Amsterdam: the ultimate shortcut to speaking ‘Nederlands’

 Their mission?
 To make Dutch classes “fun, friendly, and efficient.”

-Sign me up!
-With new intensive courses beginning, there’s no better time to start than now.
-Too soon?
-Don’t worry!
-At Dutch Courses Amsterdam, new courses for all levels are offered throughout the year, on a regular basis, once or twice per month.
+Decided it’s finally time to learn Dutch?
+At Dutch Courses Amsterdam, new courses for all levels are offered throughout the year, beginning once or twice per month — meaning you can start whenever it suits you. 💪

 1. You’ll learn Dutch at lightning speed

-When following an intensive course at DCA, you’ll jump a whole level on the CEFR (Common European Framework of Reference) scale in just two weeks.
+When following an intensive course at DCA, your grammar will jump a whole level on the CEFR (Common European Framework of Reference) scale in just two weeks.

 If that doesn’t mean anything to you, know that it generally takes 100 to 200 hours to progress through CEFR levels for Dutch, and going from A1 to A2 can be the difference between being stuck at introductions and holding a basic conversation in Dutch! 🙌